Prague Weather February Averages, Czech Republic

 February is a cold month to visit Prague in the Czech Republic, but it's a good time to go if you want a bargain on flights and accommodation.
 The sights are much quieter too and you'll experience Prague as the locals know it.
 There's also a good chance of seeing snow, which looks beautiful falling on the gothic architecture

 It's very cold in February but it's heating up compared with January.
-During this month, the average temperature for the city begins at -1°C, created by highs of 2°C during the daytime and lows of -4°C after dark.
+Theaverage temperature for the city begins at -1°C, created by highs of 2°C during the daytime and lows of -4°C after dark.

-The highest temperature ever recorded in February is 19Cº and the lowest is -20°C.
+The highest temperature ever recorded in February is 19Cº and the lowest is an eye-watering -20°C.

 At this time of year, Prague enjoys an average of four hours of sunshine each day, along with median cloud coverage of 83% (partly cloudy)

-The average monthly precipitation for the city in February is 20mm/1 inch which is spread out between 12 rainy days and 11 snowy days.
+The average monthly precipitation for the city in February is 20mm which is spread out between 12 rainy days and 11 snowy days.

 Prague Hotels in February